Greece Moments Greece Moments

 The typical architecture of Molyvos

-The fact that Molyvos has adapted to tourists can be seen on every corner.
-There are countless souvenir shops and tourist shops, but in between there are also pretty boutiques with handmade jewellery.
+It’s clear at every turn that Molyvos has adapted to tourists.
+There are countless souvenir shops and tourist stores, but in between them are also charming boutiques selling handmade jewelry.

 Lesvos limanaki molyvos hafen lesbos

-The Kastro of Molyvos dates back to Byzantine times and, like its counterpart in Mytlini, was primarily used for defence.
-The components of the complex were expanded over the years by Genoese and Turks.
-Today, only ruins and a small museum can be visited, but the view of the rooftops of Molyvos and the turquoise blue Aegean Sea is magnificent.
+The Kastro of Molyvos dates back to the Byzantine era and, like its counterpart in Mytilene, served primarily for defense.
+Over the years, the complex was expanded by the Genoese and the Turks.
+Today, only ruins and a small museum remain to be visited, but the view of the rooftops of Molyvos and the turquoise-blue Aegean Sea is magnificent.

 Lesvos molyvos kastro lesbos

-In the rear area of Molyvos is the small harbour (Limanaki) of the city.
-A beautiful lakeside road with magnificent mansions leads you to this gem.
-The Limanaki is a postcard motif of Molyvos.
+At the rear of Molyvos lies the town’s small harbor (Limanaki).
+A beautiful waterfront street lined with magnificent mansions leads you to this gem.
+The Limanaki is a postcard-perfect view of Molyvos.

 Lesvos molyvos alleys lesbos

-Fishing boats sail in the pier, fresh octopus dries on linen, the taverns wait for guests to take a seat on their colorful wicker chairs.
-Almost a kitschy one Greece – Idyll, but which are fondly remembered.
+Fishing boats bob in the harbor, fresh octopus dries on lines, and the taverns await guests who take their seats on colorful wicker chairs.
+It’s almost a kitschy Greek idyll, but one that you’ll fondly remember.

 Lesvos molyvos limanaki hafen lesbos

-Sit down and enjoy in the Limanaki of Molyvos
+Sit down and enjoy yourself at Limanaki in Molyvos

 The Rock of Petra

-The neighboring town of Petra seems to be firmly in the hands of holidaymakers.
-During the day, the grey sandy beach is well attended, in the evening the beach taverns fill up.
-The narrow streets of the coastal town, on the other hand, have been able to retain their authenticity.
+The neighboring town of Petra also seems to be firmly in the hands of vacationers.
+During the day, the gray sandy beach is well-visited; in the evening, the beach taverns fill up.
+The narrow alleys of the coastal town, however, have managed to retain their authenticity.

 Lesvos petra gassen architektur lesbos